sunfounder/arduino_starter_kit/docs/source/17_morse_code.rst

     :width: 500
     :align: center

-2. Connect the cathode to the GND pin on the R3 board.
+2. Connect the cathode to the GND pin on the Arduino Uno R3.

 .. image:: img/16_morse_code_gnd.png
     :width: 500
     :align: center

-3. If you insert the anode of the buzzer into the 5V pin of the R3 board, you will hear the active buzzer emit sound directly.
+3. If you insert the anode of the buzzer into the 5V pin of the Arduino Uno R3, you will hear the active buzzer emit sound directly.
 Of course, you can also use this method to verify if the buzzer you have is correct.
 A passive buzzer will not produce sound when directly connected to a power source.

 .. image:: img/16_morse_code_5v.png
     :width: 500
     :align: center

-4. Now, remove the wire inserted into the 5V pin and insert it into pin 9 of the R3 board, so that the buzzer can be controlled with code.
+4. Now, remove the wire inserted into the 5V pin and insert it into pin 9 of the Arduino Uno R3, so that the buzzer can be controlled with code.

 .. image:: img/16_morse_code.png
     :width: 500